 The first base stones were laid on September 17, 1867, and masonry began to be applied on September 25.
 10 By the end of November, all of the brickwork had been completed except for some temporary walls and chimneys.
 The exterior was built with a polychromatic exterior finish, with materials of different colors and textures that were used to create decorative bands, highlighting corners and arches.
 10 Sandstone was used to define the narrow band-courses in the brick, door-heads, and window-heads.
 Dark bluestone ashlar sections were interposed.
 Small granite columns were used to support the arched porch at the entrance to the main building, with Corinthian capitals and small caulicoli volutes.

 In the basement, cast-iron girders and brick arches were used to span the floors.
 10 The floor joists elsewhere were built of spruce timber that was cut to order in Maine.
 Seasoned oak and Norway pine plank were used for flooring.
 Iron frames were set for fire-proof doors that separated the wards from the staircases.
 The lower sashes of the windows elsewhere were styled to avoid the appearance of a prison while the upper sashes were crafted of iron sourced from England.
 Iron treads were placed on all the stairways.
 The interior was otherwise plain in appearance for safety and durability purposes.

-Each ward contained bedrooms on each side of the hallway, a living room, dining room with pantry and lavatory with showers and urinals.
-10 A cold air shaft, connected to a fan-room, brought fresh cold air via a separate flue to every room in every ward.
+Each ward contained bedrooms on each side of the hallway, a living room, a dining room with a pantry, and a lavatory with showers and urinals.
+10 A cold air shaft, connected to a fan room, brought fresh cold air via a separate flue to every room in every ward.
 In the winter, steam heat was carried via the shafts.

 Additions to the Main Building were made in 1870, 1871, and 1886.
 10